-As office workers switch to remote work en masse, CIOs are doing the heavy lifting to improve employee and customer experience.
-Di Terry, VP Australia Solution Engineering at Salesforce, shares what we can learn from the CIOs who are proving very good at it.
+As office workers switch to remote work en masse, information technology (IT) leaders are doing the heavy lifting to improve employee and customer experience.
+Vijay Iyer, Head - Employee & Customer Experience Specialists, leads a team of Employee & Customer Experience Specialists at Salesforce.
+He shares what we can learn from IT leaders who are proving very good at keeping teams and customers connected.

-Six months ago, CIOs said one of their biggest challenges to the improvement of employee experience was ‘IT is treated like a support function instead of a business partner’.
+Six months ago, Chief Information Officers said one of their biggest challenges to the improvement of employee experience was ‘IT is treated like a support function instead of a business partner’.

 What a difference six months makes.